Pavan-Rajesh/Pavan-Rajesh/README.md

 - 💬 Much interested in learning web development

 - 📫 How to reach me: mail me at pavanrajesh365@gmail.com
+- currently developing project based on geographical information system using nextjs,trpc and supabase
 <br>

 ### want to contribute to your project dm me